 Kenya–South Sudan Corridor Road Upgrading Project

-T he Global Center on Adaptation (GCA) mainstreamed climate adaptation and resilience into the $223 million investment project of the African Development Bank (AfDB) and Kenya Highways Authority (KENHA) to upgrade critical sections of the Kenya to South Sudan road corridor.
+T he Global Center on Adaptation (GCA) mainstreamed climate adaptation and resilience into the $223 million investment project of the African Development Bank and Kenya Highways Authority (KENHA) to upgrade critical sections of the Kenya to South Sudan road corridor.
 GCA supported this project through the Africa Adaptation Acceleration Program (AAAP).

 The corridor interconnects Kenya and South Sudan across the Rift Valley, Kenya’s most populated province and the country’s food basket.
 The investment project supported by GCA focused on the Lesseru–Kitale (55km) and Morpus–Lokichar (138km) sections of this corridor.
 Through greater connectivity, the project will promote uninterrupted trade and communication between Kenya and South Sudan, boost export-oriented agricultural development, and contribute to the economic and social empowerment of the local population.